Are you ready to get sustainably sweaty and swol?!

 So we started searching out ways to stay healthy and keep the earth that way, too.

-We’ve now found 11 awesome ethical activewear companies that are redefining how we think of ethical fitness.
+We’ve now found 11 awesome ethical activewear brands that are redefining how we think of ethical fitness.
 In ‘responsible’ fitness gear, you’ll be extra motivated to hit the gym… if being motivated to hit the gym is actually a thing…

 How exciting is that?!
 On a scale of one to 80s workout video, it’s a solid one! and two! and…